MikhailGevak/Puzzle15/README.md

 You can use short forms of command: *n, u, d, l, r, q*.

 ## Game Field
-You can play using not inly 4X4 game field.
+You can play using not only 4X4 game field.
 You can use any square field (2x2, 3X3, 4x4).
 To set dimension of a game field you can use *application.conf* file and parameter *game.dimension*.